Sarphati Sanitation Awards & Sarphati Symposium 2019

 Nominations for the two Sarphati Sanitation Awards 2019 could be submitted until 15-4-2019.
 We received many inspiring, outstanding examples of entrepreneurship in sanitation.
 All nominations were carefully assessed by the Sarphati Nomination Committee and Jury.
 The results cannot be discussed.
 Prize winners of the Sarphati Sanitation Awards 2019 were informed.

-Some impressions of the Sarphati Sanitation Awards 2017:
+Impressions of the Sarphati Sanitation Awards 2017: